ptmt/ptmt.github.com/pages/about.md

 lang: en
 ---

+My name is Dmitrij Loktev.

 Welcome to my personal corner of the internet.
-It's a **blog**, a **journal**, and a collection of projects.
+It's a blog, a public journal, and a collection of projects.

-My name is Dmitrij Loktev.

 I work as a software engineer in my daily job.